codeflow2202/deskters/src/pages/index.md

   - title: Connect to the app
     image: "/images/photo-1520883593493-120786636e05.jpg"
     actions: []
     content: And find yourself in a weird room surrounded by strangers.
-You fix your camera to point you at your best side.
+You turn your camera to point you at your best side.
 You feel awkward but so do they.
-You just pretend they are not there and keep doing whatever you were doing.
+You just pretend they are not there and keep doing your own business.
   - title: Receive a message
     content: 'You almost forgot about this app to be open in one of your tabs when you see a notification.
 That weird guy with a big beard nicknamed xxxILovePizzaxxx